About King Mojo Records

 coast to the seaside village of Estoril.
 Asking around in the market square for lodging,

-we rented a rambling old ivy covered villa near the village that overlooked the coast.
-The
+we rented a rambling old ivy covered villa near the village that overlooked the market and

-view was nice and the villa was staffed by a friendly Portuguese family that prepared
+coast.
+The view was nice and the villa was staffed by a friendly Portuguese family that

-wonderful home cooked meals for us everyday and for the rest of the month we relaxed and
+prepared wonderful home cooked meals for us everyday and for the rest of the month we

-totally forgot about the world.
-For entertainment, we took long walks around town,
+relaxed and totally forgot about the world.
+For entertainment, we took long walks around

-explored the nearby historic castles, but mostly we just enjoyed being around the warm
+town, explored the nearby historic castles, but mostly we just enjoyed being around the

 We loved Portugal, the people were great, the food was fantastic and we would have stayed